paulca55/hubspot-local-development/README.md

    `filesToWatch` - takes an `array` of directories you want to _watch for changes_ for live reloading.

-   `serveStatic` - takes an `array` of local paths to serve your static files from.
+   `serveStatic` - takes an `array` of local paths you can serve your static files from.

    `rewriteRules` - takes an `array` of `objects` for swapping out HubSpot remote files for your local files.
-The local files you using need to have their paths in the `serveStatic` array, then they can simply be referenced by their filename instead of a path (i.e. `"replace": "style.css"` will be hosted from `https://localhost:3000/style.css`), see example below. **Important**: remote file paths need to be **exactly** as they are seen in the rendered HTML source code (i.e. 'view source' in the browser not the developer tools).
+The local files you're using need to have their paths in the `serveStatic` array, then they can simply be referenced by their filename (i.e. `"replace": "style.css"` will be hosted from `https://localhost:3000/style.css`), see example below. **Important**: remote file paths need to be **exactly** as they are seen in the rendered HTML source code (i.e. 'view source' in the browser).

    See `config-sample.json` for an example or see below: